impleotv/sky-view-release/README.md

 **SkyView** is an application designed for live playback and analysis of **STANAG 4609** video streams.
 Built as a Progressive Web Application (**PWA**), SkyView can run seamlessly on your **local host**, **local network**, or in the
-**cloud**, and can be installed as a cross-platform desktop app for standalone use.
+**cloud**.
-Users can install the **SkyView** front-end player directly on mobile devices, enjoying a native-like experience.
+Users can install the **SkyView** front-end player directly on their desktop, tablet or mobile devices, enjoying a native-like experience.

 ![SkyView](./images/main.png)